The 1950s, Humble Beginnings:

 Then on May 12th, 1954, Old Hickory Lake was officially opened.
 See a copy of the article from The Tennessean about the formation of Old Hickory Lake.
 The Nashville Sailing Association held the first Regatta on May 18th and 19th of that year.
 This was the "Channel 4 - Nashville Sailing Association Regatta," a partnership with WSM-TV.
 Participants were even encouraged to write the President of the company for lodging arrangements.
 WSM-TV also provided trophies and a cocktail party to follow the regatta.

 One of the results of the impoundment was the formation of an island large enough to develop.
 This is indeed the only island community on Old Hickory Lake, or on the entirety of the Cumberland River.
-John McDougall, pictured here, a member of the Nashville Sailing Association, and future HIYC founder, purchased the land on what would become Harbor Island.
+John McDougall, pictured here, a member of the Nashville Sailing Association, and future HIYC founder, along with a small group of associates, purchased the land on what would become Harbor Island from Mr. Noel Nokes.
 He constructed a causeway from the mainland for the purposes of developing a residential community prior to the lake being filled.
 No doubt, he also dreamed of a new location for he and his band of sailing enthusiasts.
 We at HIYC owe a great debt to this man; because without John and that fortuitous notion, HIYC would not be in existence.

 The 1960s, A New Era.
 The Founding of HIYC: